Eberhard Eimler

-Eberhard Eimler (30 November 1930 – 17 December 2022) was a retired German Air Force General.
-He was Inspector of the Air Force, the senior air force appointment, from 1983 to 1987 and Deputy Supreme Allied Commander Europe from 1987 to 1990.
+Eberhard Eimler (30 November 1930 – 17 December 2022) was a German general who served as the Inspector of the Air Force from 1983 to 1987 and a Deputy Supreme Allied Commander Europe from 1987 until his retirement in 1990.
+He began his service as a pilot in the West German Air Force in 1956, shortly after the Bundeswehr was established.
+Eimler became the first Bundeswehr general who did not have military service in World War II.